 In this case there’s a targeted offer for $60 back when you spend $200 or more at wineaccess.com.

 Like most Amex Offers, this one is targeted.
-I’m not targeted for this offer on any card, while Ford has the offer on all five of his Amex Cards, including The Platinum Card® from American Express, The Business Platinum® Card from American Express, The Blue Business℠ Plus Credit Card from American Express, the Marriott Bonvoy Business™ American Express® Card, and the Hilton Honors Ascend Card from American Express.
+I’m not targeted for this offer on any card, while Ford has the offer on all five of his Amex Cards, including The Platinum Card® from American Express, The Business Platinum® Card from American Express, The Blue Business℠ Plus Credit Card from American Express, the Marriott Bonvoy Business™ American Express® Card, and the Hilton Honors American Express Surpass® Card.